Mt. Pisgah A.M.E. Church

 Mt.
 Pisgah A. M.E.
 Church is a historic African Methodist Episcopal church located at Hackett Avenue and James Street in Greenwood, Greenwood County, South Carolina.
 It was built in 1908, and is a brick Gothic Revival-style church.
 It features a steep, cross-gabled roof with stepped end gables, asymmetrical massing, and pointed stained glass windows.

 It was listed on the National Register of Historic Places in 1979.

+Congregants have included US Congressman Jim Clyburn and state representative James Felder.